shaloo/docs.arcana/docs/howto/configure-auth.md

 See [[index-configure-auth|how to configure {{config.extra.arcana.sdk_name}} usage]] for details on setting up authentication providers.

-After registering and configuring the application, developers must install the {{config.extra.arcana.sdk_name}} and [integrate the app]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) before enabling user onboarding and allowing the authenticated users to sign blockchain transactions.
+After registering and configuring the application, developers must install the {{config.extra.arcana.sdk_name}} and [[index-integrate-app|integrate the app]] before enabling user onboarding and allowing the authenticated users to sign blockchain transactions.

 !!! info "Save {{config.extra.arcana.app_address}}"